Applies to England and Wales

 Joint debts can be included in a breathing space, even if only one person applies for a breathing space.
 The joint debt would become a breathing space debt, and you must apply the enforcement action protections to the other people who owe that debt to you.
 You are still able to charge the other people interest or fees, and the breathing space does not affect the other people’s debts and liabilities in their own names.

 While guarantor loans can be included in a breathing space, the protections do not extend to the guarantor.
 The guarantor can apply for their own breathing space, if they’re eligible.

 Qualifying debts can include any that the debtor had before the Breathing Space legislation came into force on 4 May 2021.

-New debts incurred during a breathing space are not qualifying debts.
+New debts incurred during a breathing space are not generally qualifying debts.
 Neither are new arrears on a secured debt that arises during a breathing space.
 However, if new debt is incurred in the period after the breathing space starts, but before you make your search for additional debts, they may be able to be included in the breathing space.